Unlocking the Secrets to Thriving Relationships: Insights from Dr. John Gottman

 Strong emotions can trigger emotional flooding, the fight-or-flight response.
 This can lead to ineffective communication, particularly in moments of conflict.
 Learning to regulate your emotions can help maintain constructive dialogues.

 Practice self-regulation techniques to prevent emotional flooding during conversations.
 This will help maintain composure and clarity during discussions.

 Improve your communication skills and emotional regulation to facilitate smoother conversations, reducing emotional intensity.

 Private Therapy Sessions

-Important Note: The tips outlined in this blog are not recommended for people in abusive relationships.
-Physical acts of violence, emotional abuse, and gaslighting are serious and should never be tolerated or ignored in any relationship.
+Please Note: The tips outlined in this blog are not intended for use in abusive relationships.
+If you're experiencing abuse, seek help immediately.
+Physical violence, emotional abuse, and gaslighting should never be tolerated or ignored.

 The Gottman Institute. (n.d.).
 The Gottman Institute | A research-based approach to relationships. [online] Available at: https://www.gottman.com.